patopitaluga/stocks-and-bond-dashboard-demo/README.md

 ## External api endpoints
 POST POST to /api/update body { itemId: 'asd98hasdh0', value: 6000 } OR { name: 'Aluar', value: 6000 }

 To run a fast demo I created a terminal tool that updates two different items.
-Might be run from terminal
+Might be run from terminal, with the server running in localhost:3000 or edit the file update-value-demo.js with the right url.
 ```
 node update-value-demo
 ```